vladimir-vovk/dev-env-up/README.md

    ```

 2. Then adjust settings in /srv/pillar/settings/init.sls file.
 And look at
    /srv/salt/top.sls state file.
-Comment everything you don't want to install
+Comment (with #) everything you don't want to
-   and add state files for what you need to be installed.
+   install and add state files for what you need to be installed.

 3. Run salt state.
    ```